eyalroth/ScalaImplictsProposal/type-classes.md

 ```

 Unlike the old context bounds, this new form of "type class bounds" is not mapped to a parameter, and therefore can be defined anywhere a type-parameter is defined, no matter if that definition accepts parameters or not (`trait`s do not accept parameters).
 This makes it much more closely related to (upper / lower) type bounds than the old context bounds.

+Note that the specific `<>` syntax used in this proposal is not the important part -- [as mentioned earlier](README.md#a-word-about-syntax) -- and was chosen because it is quite distinguishable from the old syntax, which makes it clearer to see the changes introduced in this proposal.

 ### Usage